-Some of the respondents in the same group as Wesley who had reported that they had no close friends, instead talked of interacting and seeking assistance when needed from acquaintances which included neighbors, church folks, their adult children, and Facebook friends.
-These friendship-based networks were avenues that provided certain needed support.
+Some of the FCF respondents discussed interacting and seeking assistance when needed from acquaintances which included neighbors, church folks, their adult children, and Facebook friends.
 For Cara (from FCF), her closest friend was her adult daughter who she relied on for everything.
-She states:
+She stated:

 My oldest daughter, that’s my best friend.
 I tell her everything, she knows everything about me, I don’t have to sugar coat anything with her (laughs).
 That’s who… and when I go to the hospital or anything, she’s the one that goes with me, if I need to go anywhere, she’s the one who takes me, you know.
 She’s the one if I’m going through something, she’s the first one I call.

-In sum, the differences between the structures of social networks and the extent of interaction among the two groups of respondents are notable.
-Family members/relatives tended to be particularly important parts of all respondents’ social networks, however, the respondents varied in terms of the number of persons actively functioning as part of their social network and the ability of the small number of network members to assist.
-Although networks, especially non-kin networks (friends and acquaintances) were generally small, the respondents who had never been involved in foster care tended to rely heavily on their social networks for support compared to the other individuals who have been involved in the foster care services.
+The differences between the structures of social networks and the extent of interaction among the two groups of respondents are notable.
+Family members/relatives tended to be particularly important parts of all respondents’ social networks, however, the respondents varied in terms of the number of persons actively functioning as part of their social network and the ability of the small number of network members to assist them.
+Although networks, especially non-kin networks (friends and acquaintances) were generally small, the respondents who had never been involved in foster care tended to rely heavily on their social networks for support compared to the other individuals who had been involved in foster care.

 “I Can Depend on My Family Members to Assist Me”: Social Support

-Evident among all respondents was their recognition of the impact of social support (or lack thereof) from family, friends, neighbors, and extended family members on their choices and the well-being of their children.
-Social support, as de Souza Briggs (1998:178) notes, is the “social capital that helps one “get by” or cope.
+Respondents recognized the impact of social support (or lack thereof) from family, friends, neighbors, and extended family members on their choices and the well-being of their children.
+Social support, as de Souza Briggs (1998:178) notes, is the “social capital that helps one ‘get by’ or cope.
 This might include being able to get a ride, confide in someone, or obtain a small cash loan in an emergency.”
 The importance of social support was illustrated in the examples given by several respondents and was a common theme in my interviews for both groups of respondents.
 Thus, not only did they mention members of their social networks but they pointed out the individuals within these networks who provided the necessary support and who did not.

-Tania, who suffered from a mental breakdown which she explains as part of the reason why she lost her children, describes the loss of her support network:
+Tania, who suffered from a mental breakdown which she explained as part of the reason why she lost her children, described the loss of her support network: